Jackson Roloff Is Eight Months Old, Mom Tori Shares More Baby Milestones

 Jackson and his parents spent Christmas Day with Grandpa Matt, his girlfriend Caryn Chandler, and other members of the Roloff family, reported In Touch Weekly.
 Amy, meanwhile, spent Christmas with Chris.
 This came after the whole family celebrated Thanksgiving Day with Amy while Matt was on vacation.

 As for their first New Year’s Eve celebration as a trio, the young family decided to celebrate it in a rather quiet way.
-Tori said she, Zach and baby Jackson slept through the New Year’s Eve festivities.
+Tori said she, Zach, and baby Jackson slept through the New Year’s Eve festivities.

 Jackson can also now sit up on his own.
 Tori previously shared a photo of the family with Jackson sitting in front of the couple.
 Jackson can also be seen sitting up on his own in a video Tori posted on Instagram, as In Touch Weekly reported.
-Jackson’s latest milestone lasts for only twenty seconds though or even earlier if Jackson gets distracted by something else, usually by his parents’ feet.
+Jackson’s latest milestone lasts for only 20 seconds though or even earlier if Jackson gets distracted by something else, usually by his parents’ feet.

 Aside from sitting up, Jackson is also crawling.
 Tori joked that Jackson may also just be scooting “depending on how you look at it.”

-Grandpa Matt shared the video below on social media showing a determined Jackson crawling trying to reach for his toy.
+Grandpa Matt shared the video below on social media showing a determined Jackson crawling to reach for his toy.

-Maybe because Jackson can do a lot more activities now, the young Roloff gets tired a little bit more.
-That could be the reason why Jackson is still a “professional” at sleeping, as Tori related.
+Maybe because Jackson can do a lot more activities now that the young Roloff gets tired a little bit more.
+That may be the reason why Jackson is still a “professional” at sleeping, as Tori related.
 Aside from that, Jackson is also big on eating.

 “We LOVE eating,” Tori stressed.